arjan/espotify/README.md

 -------------

 This library is experimental, and a work in progress.
-Its end goal is to cover the entire API of libspotify, but currently it is far from complete.
-Use at your own risk! :-)
+Its end goal is to cover the entire API of libspotify.
+The coverage so far:

+ * Playback of audio (uses native audio library; Alsa or Coreaudio)
+ * Browse album
+ * Browse artist
+ * Get playlist information
+ * Search tracks/artists/playlists
+ * Get image data (for artist portraits, covers)

+The things missing are mostly playlist and playlist container management.

 Installation and setup